ut-code/rplace/README.md

 it sometimes does not seem to connect to backend due to "CORS Request Blocked." this is probably because VS Code Terminal opened 127.0.0.1 when it's supposed to open localhost, making the cors package think the origin is not allowed.

-solution: open `http://localhost:5173` manually, or use command prompt to launch Vite then ctrl+click on that link.
+possible solution: open `http://localhost:5173` manually, or use terminal app to launch Vite then ctrl+click on that link.

 ## how to setup